PluieElectrique/ena/README.md

 ### Scraping mechanics

-* Though the bumped off/deleted detection should be better than Asagi, it still has flaws: (If absolute accuracy is required a `HEAD` request could be sent for each thread)
+Though the bumped off/deleted detection should be better than Asagi in most cases, it still has flaws: (If absolute accuracy is required a `HEAD` request would have to be sent for each thread.
+For archived boards, `archive.json` could be polled instead.)
-    * If `poll_interval` is too long or the scraped board moves too quickly, threads may not be marked correctly
+  * If `poll_interval` is too long or the scraped board moves too quickly, deleted threads may not be marked as bumped off
-    * If the last _n_ threads from the catalog are deleted, they will be marked as bumped off
+  * If the last _n_ threads from the catalog are deleted, modified, or bumped off, then those deleted threads will be marked as bumped off.
+In this way, it's technically possible for an entire board to be deleted and for every thread to be marked as bumped off (this could happen as a response to a raid)
+  * If no anchor is found (every thread is new or modified), all threads are assumed to be bumped off
+  * Moved threads will be marked as deleted.
+This is because they disappear from a board just like a deleted thread would

 ### Data loss

-* Threads and posts deleted on 4chan while Ena is stopped will not be marked as such when it restarts
+* Threads and posts deleted on 4chan while Ena is stopped will not be marked as deleted when Ena restarts
 * If Ena crashes in the process of updating an archived thread, on restart the thread may be marked as "archived" even if the update never happened.
 Thus, changes between the last poll of the thread and the archival of it may be lost
 * Media are only downloaded the first time they or the post they are in is seen.
 This guards against duplicate media.
-But, if Ena crashes while media are queued to download, on restart they will not be automatically requeued.
-Thus, those media will be lost unless they are requeued from a thread
+But, if Ena crashes while media are queued to download, on restart they will not be requeued.
+Thus, those media never be downloaded
+* Ena is not smart enough to notice large amounts of errors (e.g. if there's a network failure).
+So, it will just retry requests until all attempts are used up and the request queues empty out.
+Again, a long enough outage could lose media

 ## Legal